zio/zio/docs/datatypes/contextual/zdeps.md

 title: "ZDeps"
 ---

-A `ZDeps[-RIn, +E, +ROut]` describes a layer of an application: every layer in an application requires some services as input `RIn` and produces some services as the output `ROut`.
+A `ZDeps[-RIn, +E, +ROut]` describes a set of dependencies of an application: every set of dependencies in an application requires some services as input `RIn` and produces some services as the output `ROut`.

 ZDeps are: